unlock-protocol/unlock-wordpress-plugin/README.txt

     lando start

+About live editing, from the assets directory, when editing the main.scss, you can run:

+    lando npm run start

+when editing any block related JS or CSS, use:

+    lando npm run start:blocks

+when editing any admin related JS or CSS:

+    lando npm run start:admin

+It should do the auto reload and provide you with live changes.

 = Publishing the plugin =

 In order to update the plugin, check out the current subversion state with